arodio/FedStale/README.md

 ## Quickstart

 Clone the repository and go inside the created folder.
-Checkout to the branch ``CI_based_availability``.
+Checkout to the branch ``feat/CI_based_availability``.

 **For building availability matrices:**

 All files related to building availability matrices are lcoated in the folder ``build_availability_mat/``.
 The latest jupyter notebook used to build these matrices is ``build_availability_mat_3.piynb``.

+Availability matrices to be used for experiments should be pasted in the folder ``availability_matrices/``.

 */!\ Warning:* the file ``build_availability_mat_2.piynb`` takes a few minutes to run.